Times have changed and there has been an evolution across Europe and the US in the language by which most people use to refer to T-girls.

 You might say that this is partly due to the “politically correct” society we live in nowadays.
 Or it may just be due to the increased awareness and visibility of Transgender women in everyday life.
 And with visibility and awareness comes education and understanding.

 Trans women can regularly be seen on mainstream TV or in films.
 They can be seen in newspaper or magazine adverts or on fashion catwalks.
-Tolerance and acceptance of all Trans people is on the increase.
+Tolerance and acceptance of all Trans people are on the increase.

 In short, it is no longer really acceptable to use derogatory or slang terms for women who form a large minority of overall society.
 Sure, there are still many people for their own reasons who prefer to denigrate minorities.
 Maybe it’s the way they have been brought up, to hate people who are different.
 To hate people of different religions or nationalities or who support different soccer teams.
 Or hate people who are different in terms of gender or sexuality.